eyereasoner/eye/teaching/EYE-teaching.md

 2.  **Assemble Inputs:** Gather the relevant **Data** files, the **Logic** that defines your operational constraints, and craft a **Prompt** that clearly explains the task to the LLM.
 3.  **Synthesize the Program:** Use the **Prompt** to teach the LLM how to generate the single Python program that produces the **Answer**, **Reason Why**, and **Check (harness)**.
 4.  **Execute and Validate:** Run the generated program.
 Confirm that the outputs are correct and that the self-verification harness passes.
 The repository's `./test` command automates this for all examples.
-5.  **Iterate and Harden:** As your data and logic evolve, you can refine your prompt or inputs and simply re-run the synthesis step to create an updated, validated artifact.
+5.  **Iterate and Harden:** As your data and logic evolve, you can refine your **Prompt** or inputs and simply re-run the synthesis step to create an updated, validated artifact.

 -----